-

 Caster Semenya

-Young athlete who overcame global gender taunts to win world championship
+Young athlete who overcame global gender taunts to win world

 -